neevishah/Information-Retrieval-and-Search/README.md

 # Information-Retrieval-and-Search
-Built an in-memory information retrieval system using a HashMap-based inverted index and the TF-IDF scoring rule
+Built an in-memory information retrieval system for files using a HashMap-based inverted index and TF-IDF scoring